mcrowder65/mega-exercise/script.md

 fetchExpenses().then(console.log)
 ```

+Since the function throws occassionally, we'll need to trigger refreshes.
+refresh until it resolves correctly
-Cool, we can see here when we call `utilities.fetchExpenses`, it returns an object that has that `json` function inside of it.
+We can see here when we call `utilities.fetchExpenses`, it returns an object that has that `json` function inside of it.

 Now let's resolve that json function.